Kansas Medicare Resource Center

 One of the most common types of coverage that Medicare provides is its prescription drug plan, known as Medicare Part D. This is different from the Medicare Supplement plans that are designed to cover the gaps in the Original Medicare.
 If you have Medicare Part A but are not yet enrolled in Medicare Part B, you can still enroll in the program through Medicare Part D.

-Understanding Medicare in Kansas
+Medicare Part D Late Enrollment Penalty in Kansas

 Kansas Medicare Part D Coverage